LeonAksman/lpr/README.md

 GETTING STARTED

 The code is designed to be simple to understand and use.
-There are several demos that can be run (in the demo_analysis folder) on the data that has been provided (in the demo_data folder).
+There are several well-commented demos that can be run (in the demo_analysis folder) on the data that has been provided (in the demo_data folder).

 Download and install the code locally, then in MATLAB run: